codacy/codacy-coverage-reporter/docs/authentication.md

 If you'd like to automate uploading coverage for multiple repositories you can authenticate using an Account API Token:

 1. Create an Account API token on Codacy.
-You can find the token in *Your account* → *API tokens*
+You can find the token in *Your account* → *Access Management*
 1. Set the API token in your terminal, replacing *%API_Token%* with your own token
 1. Set your repository name in your terminal, replacing *%Repo_Name%*
 1. Set your username in your terminal, replacing *%Username%*